DSestu/knowledge/docs/python/kedro/readme.md

 ```python
 output["spark_dataframe"].show()
 ```

+> Please note that if you want the notebook to be in sync with your codebase, you will have to use the `%reload_kedro` magic!

 > This debugging process is highly effective as there is no need to restart the notebook kernel in order to have an up-to-date codebase.
 This means that you can use a notebook in parallel of your development in order to check the impact of the modifications of your code to the actual data.